-- Apply for graduation in Athena (Application Instructions) - Register for MIBO9300 (or 7300) for 3 credits - Follow instructions on the graduate school website and in this handbook for preparing your dissertation and scheduling your defense. - At time of defense, submit the Approval for Doctoral Dissertation.
-Submit your final, corrected Dissertation and complete the ETD (Electronic Thesis or Dissertation). - Please complete an exit survey after completing all graduation requirements https://ugeorgia.ca1.qualtrics.com/jfe/form/SV\2ccRS13voHDkf1X.
+- Apply for graduation in Athena (Application Instructions) - Register for MIBO9300 (or 7300 for MS) for 3 credits in the final semester - Follow instructions on the graduate school website and in this handbook for preparing your dissertation and scheduling your defense. - At time of defense, submit the Approval for Doctoral Dissertation.
+Submit your final, corrected Dissertation and complete the ETD. - Please complete an exit survey after completing all graduation requirements https://ugeorgia.ca1.qualtrics.com/jfe/form/SV_2ccRS13v0HDkf1X.